- School Home

 The Kindergarten program provides solid foundational skills in reading, writing and math and promotes a sense of wonder and discovery.
 Our goals are that children will love to learn, experience school success and are equipped to succeed at the next school level.

-Religion Bible stories survey the Old and New Testaments include: creation, the exodus, Bible heroes, the birth, life, ministry, death and resurrection of Jesus and the New Testament church.
+Religion Bible stories survey the Old and New Testaments include: creation, Bible heroes, the birth, life, ministry, death and resurrection of Jesus and the New Testament church.
 Kindergartners attend Chapel weekly.

 Reading Building success in early reading skill development, students learn to read using phonics, sight words and context.
 Students learn manuscript writing, beginning spelling and creative writing expression.
 The reading curriculum from ABeka Publishing is used.